Copa Simón Bolívar (Bolivia): History

-The tournament started in 1960, initially only champions from La Paz, Cochabamba, Oruro and Santa Cruz participated, in later years teams from other associations started joining the cup, and the tournament eventually had association runners-up participating as well.
+The oldest regional championship is the one played in La Paz, which started in 1914 and it was considered for many years as the top Bolivian league, even more when it turned into a semi-pro tournament in 1950 and started including teams from Oruro and Cochabamba.
+Copa Simón Bolívar started in 1960 as a cup tournament, initially with the participation of regional champions from La Paz, Cochabamba, Oruro and Santa Cruz.
+Years after, teams from other associations started joining the cup, and the tournament eventually had association runners-up participating as well.

 Until 1976, due to the lack of a nationwide league, the cup determined the national champion and representative teams for the Copa Libertadores.
 With the creation of the Liga de Fútbol Profesional Boliviano, the Bolivian Football Federation stopped organizing the tournament.

-Finally in 1989 the tournament was resurrected, with the same format of having both champions and runner-up from each association, but this time each regional league was the 2nd tier on the football pyramid so the champion was supposed to be awarded a place in the professional league.
-Previously the last placed team in the 1st division was replaced by the regional champion of its departament.
-However that practice was kept until 1993 when finally the champion was awarded a spot in the top league.
+Copa Simón Bolívar (or Torneo Simón Bolívar) then returned in 1989 as a second division league tournament, but the last-placed team of the fist division was directly replaced by the regional champion of its region.
+In 1993, the champions of the Copa Simón Bolívar started to achieve automatic promotion to the top tier, while the runner-up played a play-off match against the second-to-bottom placed team in the first division.